iStudy for Success!

 Just because your instructors are busy faculty and TA's does not mean they are unaware.
 Many faculty are aware of online "paper mill" Web sites and have also seen enough other assignments to know if something looks "too familiar" or "doesn't seem right."
 In addition, educators are developing and using technologies which can look for similar phrases across papers.
 Penn State is a member of Turnitin.com, a resource that allows faculty to check papers against a vast database of information for occurrences of plagiarism.

 Get into the habit of inserting citations, even in your rough drafts.
 Using index cards for source information is one way you can keep track of your references; other methods are equally successful.
 If you don't know which citation to use, put some question marks in the draft and track it down later.

-If you need to review citation guidelines, you can access the Penn State Library Citation Styles or explore the information and links in "How to Properly Cite a Source."
+If you need to review citation guidelines, you can access the Penn State Library Citation Styles.
 There are many citation styles, so you should ask your instructor which one is appropriate for a particular class if he or she has not indicated a citation style for you to use.